shawnlim97/CiscoCovidBot-Final-/README.md

       .getThumbURL({'min': 0, 'max': 3000, 'dimensions': 512, 'palette': ['red', 'yellow', 'green'], 'region': AOI,
                 }))
 ```
-Running this code will yield you the following image dated on 17 January, 2018.
+Running this code will yield you the following image dated 17 January, 2018.
 For this to be in real-time, simply change the date id to the present day image (note: NDVI is recorded once every 16 days so not everyday would have an NDVI image).

 ![Screenshot](Miscellaneous/staticimage.png)